Hershey's lawsuit argues the company uses 'deceptive' packaging in Reese's products

 In the suit, the four customers allege that the products' packaging was not "always deceptive and misleading," as the company changed the packaging for the products to include detailed carvings within the last two to three years in order to "boost sales and revenues."

-The five consumers are asking for an unspecified amount in compensatory damages in an amount according to proof at trial, the lawsuit says.
+The four consumers are asking for an unspecified amount in compensatory damages in an amount according to proof at trial, the lawsuit says.

 The Hershey Company has not responded to NPR's multiple requests for comment.